 Objections to xenotransplants – the human dangers

 It is known that baboons (used as tissue donors in the U.S.) carry several viruses that have the potential to infect humans.
 These include STLV, carried by 40% of the baboon population, which can cause cancer in this species.
 There will be similar problems if pigs are used as the donor species.
 Historically, pig viruses have proved hazardous for people.
 The outbreak of flu which killed more than 20 million people in 1918 and 1919 probably spread to humans from pigs (New Scientist, 1997, March 29, 20).
-And recent test tube studies show that pig viruses will replicate in human cells (A. Dorling et al, Lancet, 1997, March 22, 867-871).
+And test tube studies have shown that pig viruses will replicate in human cells (A. Dorling et al, Lancet, 1997, March 22, 867-871).
 So this is not a theoretical problem.

 Even if an animal virus is harmless to its host species, it may be hazardous to other animals, including people.
 Also, there is the possibility that harmless viruses (say, one from a pig and one present in people) will combine to produce a lethal outcome.
 Another danger is that it may take a decade (as often happens in AIDs cases), before a new virus produces clinical effects, by which time xenotransplant recipients could have passed the virus to other members of the community, for instance by sexual contact.
 Xenotransplants put everyone at risk, not just those who receive animal organs.